armbian/documentation/docs/Process_Merge-Policy.md

 ## Overview ##
 _Note: This document is a Work In Progress and is subject to change.
 Definitions may be relocated to a seperate document in the future._

 This policy is targeted for Maintainers for Lead Maintainers who have commit access to `master` branch.
-This document describes the tags needed for different mege types.
+This document describes the tags needed for different merge types.
 See Definitions.

 The types of code maintained fall into the following categories:

 * Kernel
 * U-Boot
-* Build Scripts
+* Build scripts

 Kernel and U-Boot maintainers are usually grouped by SoC Architecture.